Govrn-HQ/docs/contributions/contributions/mint-your-contributions.md

 ### 5. Wait and Celebrate 🥂

-Once you send the transaction, we will monitor Gnosis Chain for you contribution to be minted.
+Once you send the transaction, we will monitor Gnosis Chain for your contribution to be minted.
 Once confirmed, we will send you a success message that should pop up in the upper right of the screen!

 And boom!!!
 Congratulations!!!
 You've officially minted your first contribution.